De Havilland Mosquito: Exports

 In total, both during the war and after, de Havilland exported 46 FB.VIs and 29 PR.
 XVIs to Australia; two FB.VI and 18 NF.30s to Belgium; approximately 250 FB.26, T.29 and T.27s from Canada to Nationalist China.
 A significant number never went into service due to deterioration on the voyage and to crashes during Chinese pilot training; however, five were captured by the People's Liberation Army during the Chinese Civil War; 19 FB.VIs to Czechoslovakia in 1948; 6 FB.VIs to Dominica; a few B.IVs, 57 FB.VIs, 29 PR.XVIs and 23 NF.30s to France.
 Some T.IIIs were exported to Israel along with 60 FB.VIs, and at least five PR.XVIs and 14 naval versions.
 Four T.IIIs, 76 FB.VIs, one FB.40 and four T.43s were exported to New Zealand.
 Three T.IIIs were exported to Norway, and 18 FB.VIs, which were later converted to night fighter standard.
 South Africa received two F.II and 14 PR.XVI/XIs and Sweden received 60 NF.XIXs.
 Turkey received 96 FB.VIs and several T.IIIs, and Yugoslavia had 60 NF.38s, 80 FB.VIs and three T.IIIs delivered.
-At least a single de Havilland Mosquito was delivered to the Soviet Union marked 'DK 296'.
+At least one de Havilland Mosquito was delivered to the Soviet Union, marked 'DK 296'.